-- (b) At the commencement of this Undertaking, the RCG will comprise the following membership (as selected by the relevant industry participants).
-One representative of: - (i) each Access Holder who holds the largest volume of contracted coal gtkm in each Pricing Zone; - (ii) any other Access Holder with more than 7% of contracted coal gtkm on the Network who is not already eligible to appoint a representative under sub-section (i); - (iii) all Access Holders with less than 7% of contracted coal gtkm on the Network and the Representative may split its vote according to the percentage of contracted coal gtkm held by each represented party if requested; - (iv) each Operator, in its capacity as an Operator, with more than 10% of contracted coal gtkm on the Network who is not an Access Holder with more than 10% of contracted coal gtkm on the Network (in a non-voting capacity); and - (v) the HVCCC (in a non-voting capacity). - (c) The composition of the RCG may change from time to time as agreed by ARTC and the current members of the RCG at the time.
-RCG members may, but do not have to be participants in the HVCCC. - (d) Only those RCG members who represent Access Holders will be entitled to vote and each RCG member will vote in accordance with the wishes of Access Holders that it is representing, or, where the Access Holder is an Operator, those Coal Customers on whose behalf the Access Rights are held. - (e) Subject to sub-section (f), RCG member voting will be weighted on the basis of contracted coal gtkm for the current calendar year and the next nine calendar years, in the Pricing Zone in which a project is proposed to occur. - (f) In determining voting entitlement, other than for the purposes of endorsing project assessment at section 9.4(d) and any stage beyond that, ARTC may, at its discretion, include any coal gtkm in the Pricing Zone which ARTC reasonably expects will become contracted coal gtkm, for the current calendar year or for any of the following nine calendar years, immediately following the completion of the proposed project.
-To avoid doubt ARTC may, in exercising this discretion, determine that a prospective access holder which is not a current member of RCG has a voting entitlement. - (g) The RCG will be involved at each stage of project development and will have the opportunity to endorse each stage before ARTC proceeds to the next stage. - (h) ARTC may elect to continue to the next stage of project development without RCG endorsement.
-Where this occurs, ARTC may elect to seek endorsement of the expenditure from the ACCC in respect of project development and delivery to the extent not endorsed by the RCG.
-Expenditure incurred by ARTC on project development or delivery will be included in the RAB or expensed when incurred as endorsed by the ACCC.
-ARTC may seek the
+ARTC may seek to consult or seek endorsement from the RCG outside of regular RCG menthly meetings (as convened pursuant to section 9.2(a)) where ARTC considers this will assist project development and delivery. - (b)(c) At the commencement of this Undertaking, the RCG will comprise the following membership (as selected by the relevant industry participants).
+One representative of: - (i) each Access Holder who holds Coal Access Rights who holds the largest volume of contracted coal gtkm in each Pricing Zone; - (ii) any other Access Holder with more than 7% of contracted coal gtkm on the Network who is not already eligible to appoint a representative under sub-section (i); - (iii) all Access Holders with less than 7% of contracted coal gtkm on the Network and the Representative may split its vote according to the percentage of contracted coal gtkm held by each represented party if requested; - (iv)(ii) each Operator, in its capacity as an Operator, with more than 10% of eContracted eCoal gtkmKM on the Network who is not an Access Holder with more than 10% of eContracted eCoal gtkmKM on the Network (in a non-voting capacity); and - (v)(iii) the HVCCC (in a non-voting capacity). - (e)(d) The composition of the RCG may change from time to time as agreed by ARTC and the current members of the RCG at the time.
+RCG members may, but do not have to be participants in the HVCCC. - (d)(e) Only those RCG members who are represent Access Holders will be entitled to vote and where the Access Holder is an Operator, the each RCG member will vote in accordance with the wishes of Access Holders that it is representing, or, where the Access Holder is an Operator, those Coal Customers on whose behalf the Access Rights are held. - (e)(f) Subject to sub-section (g), RCG member voting will be weighted on the basis of eContracted eCoal gtkmKM for the current calendar year and the next nine calendar years, in the Pricing Zone in which a project is proposed to occur. - (f)(g) In determining voting entitlement of a RCG member under this Undertaking, other than for the purposes of endorsing project assessment at section 9.4(d) and any stage beyond that, ARTC may, at its discretion, include any coal KMgtkm in the Pricing Zone which ARTC reasonably expects will become contracted coal gtkmKM, for the current calendar year or for any of the following nine calendar years, immediately following the completion of the proposed project.
+To avoid doubt ARTC may, in exercising this discretion, determine that a prospective access holder which is not a current member of RCG has a voting entitlement.

+(g)(h) The RCG will be involved at each stage of project development and will have the opportunity to endorse each stage before ARTC proceeds to the next stage.